open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 ### Collector metrics

-The OpenTelemetry collector code base was audited for metrics usage detail around the time of the v0.88.0 release.
-Here is a summary of the current state of the Collector regarding export-pipeline metrics.

 The core collector formerly contained a package named `obsreport`, which has a uniform interface dedicated to each of its components.
 This package has been migrated into the commonly-used helper classes